-Final milestones (2020) End 2021 End 2022 Land tenure policy adopted Not assessed Draft 2 of the policy elaborated and draft 1 of the Law. broad cor provincial levels ( provinces • Approval policy doo g the condenous peoin 2021 Insensus at and natin the of the DRC of the cument by form Stee oples after t the ional 26 C); land the Achieved.
+Final milestones (2020) End 2021 End 2022 Land tenure policy adopted Not assessed Draft 2 of the policy elaborated and draft 1 o the Law. integrating the concerns of indigenous peoples Met.
 Land tenure policy adopted, milestone in 2 nd Letter of Intent

 Ambitions were renewed by end 2021 for this outcome, through the 2021-2031 Letter of Intent.
-As per the table below, the 2022 Milestone on adoption of the Land tenure Policy was achieved.
+As per the table below, the 2022 Milestone on adoption of the Land tenure Policy was met.
 In 2023 are expected the adoption and publication of the national land plan, the adoption of the land law and the finalization of the land information system and its application tools.

-Status by end 2022 Achieved
+Milestone Status by end 2022 A national Land Tenure Policy is adopted by [the end of 2022] and linked to a national land plan for implementation, adopted and published by [the end of 2023].
+Met The Land Information System (Système d'informations foncières - SIF) and its tools for enforcement in urban and rural environments are developed and adopted by [the end of 2023], taking into account vulnerable people, including indigenous peoples, women and others.
 The procedures of land attribution take into account the pre-existing rights and requirements of the country in the area of land-use planning in force, as well as environmental obligations such as those defined in the law.
 In particular, as defined in the draft of land tenure policy, strengthening the preliminary inquiry system, and in particular integrating into it the principle of free, prior and informed consent, of the compensation of losses or restriction of local tenure rights and the organization of simplified remedies benefiting local peoples who might suffer harm.